joel/csvbuilder/README.md

 5. [csvbuilder-dynamic-columns-exporter](https://rubygems.org/gems/csvbuilder-dynamic-columns-exporter)
 6. [csvbuilder-dynamic-columns-importer](https://rubygems.org/gems/csvbuilder-dynamic-columns-importer)

 This library was written to be extendable in mind.
-This extremely modular set of libraries lets you extend your application's functionalities to best suit your need.
+The extremely modular set of libraries lets you extend your application's functionalities to best suit your need.

+Feel free to install only what your application needs.

 ## Installation